Legion (Marvel Comics): The Fiend

-To aid his recovery, Professor X left Legion with Merzah the Mystic, a powerful empath and telepath who ran a Himalayan monastery.
-While at the monastery, David gained much greater control of himself, and he stopped using the Neural Switchboard Wristband.
-Under Merzah's tutelage, David learned to visualize a facility in his mind where his alters could be kept and controlled.
-However, while David was at the monastery, Professor X was killed.
-When Legion sensed this, the mental shock caused a catastrophic release of energy that killed Merzah and everyone else at the monastery.
-In addition, without knowing it, David subconsciously created a new alter, The Fiend, who can kill other alters and absorb their powers.

-In the final issue of X-Men: Legacy, Legion, reaching the full extent of his powers, decided to erase himself from existence.
+To aid his recovery, Professor X leaves David with Merzah, a powerful empath and telepath who ran a Himalayan monastery.
+While at the monastery, David gained much greater control of himself, and he stops using the wristband.
+Under Merzah's tutelage, David creates a facility in his mind where his alters are kept and controlled.
+While David is at the monastery, Professor X is killed.
+When Legion senses this, the mental shock causes a catastrophic release of energy that kills Merzah and everyone else at the monastery.
+David, reaching the full extent of his powers, erases himself from existence.

 Trauma

-For unknown reasons (perhaps elements of his own psyche working against him), Legion's attempt to erase himself from existence failed.
-When he reappeared, David's mind was again fragmented into many alter, including a malicious new alter, "Lord Trauma."
+For unknown reasons, David survives.
+His mind is again fragmented into many alters, including a malicious new alter, Lord Trauma.
 Lord Trauma aimed to take over David's mind and body by absorbing all of David's other alters.
-In a desperate attempt to save himself, David sought out the help of renowned young psychotherapist Hannah Jones to delve into his fractured mind and fight back this dark alter While Jones was ultimately able to help Legion defeat Trauma, she remained trapped in David's psyche (her body in a vegetative coma).
-To thank Jones, Legion placed her psyche into a dream state/alternate reality where she achieved her biggest goals.
+In a desperate attempt to save himself, David seeks out the help of psychotherapist Hannah Jones.
+While Jones was ultimately able to help Legion defeat Trauma, she remained trapped in David's psyche, while her body is in a vegetative state.
+To thank Jones, Legion places her psyche into a dream state where she achieves her biggest goals.

 X-Men Dissassembled

-As the X-Men race around the globe to fight the temporal anomalies that have been springing up and to corral the hundreds of Madrox duplicates wreaking havoc, Legion arrives at the X-Mansion, seemingly in control of his powers and psyche.
+As the X-Men race around the globe to fight the temporal anomalies that have been springing up and to corral the hundreds of Jamie Madrox duplicates wreaking havoc, Legion arrives at the X-Mansion, seemingly in control of his powers and psyche.
 While the young X-Men try to ascertain what he wants, elsewhere Jean Grey and Psylocke team up to psychically purge whatever force is controlling the army of Madrox duplicates.
-Finding the prime Madrox imprisoned below the area where the army of duplicates are congregating, he explains that Legion imprisoned him and implanted his numerous alter and powers across the hundreds of duplicates.
+Finding the prime Madrox imprisoned below the area where the army of duplicates are congregating, he explains that Legion imprisoned him and implanted his alters and powers into the hundreds of duplicates.
 However, with his control broken, Legion goes berserk in the mansion, attacking the young X-Men and ranting about a vision of the future.
 The rest of the X-Men arrive to help but Legion singlehandedly takes on the whole team until he and Jean Grey go head-to-head.
 Legion then explains that he is trying to prevent a vision of the future – the arrival of the Horsemen of Salvation – but just as Legion mentions them, the Horsemen arrive.